core-wg/core-responses/draft-bormann-core-responses.md

 * Any response has a non-successful status.

 Follow-up requests are limited to extending the request ETag set.
-Responses are obviousy non-matching by their Observe option; each hop discards the Observe option for the purpose of caching and refreshes its cache with the most recent one as per the Observe value.
+Responses are obviously non-matching by their Observe option; each hop discards the Observe option for the purpose of caching and refreshes its cache with the most recent one as per the Observe value.